 And senior leadership is not looking for a document with the same keywords every line.
 That's hard to read, unnatural, and far more likely to turn a reader off than to encourage a call for an interview.

 Bottom line?
-If your executive resume is thoughtful, well-crafted, and well written, all the important keywords will be in the text naturally and organically.
+If your CIO resume is thoughtful, well-crafted, and well written, all the important keywords will be in the text naturally and organically.

 That's the way it should be.
-So, I recommend not worrying over much about the advice you'll need on how critical keywords are in today's executive resumes.
+So, I recommend not worrying over much about the advice you'll hear on how critical keywords are in today's executive resumes.